 Aegis Softtech's Development team of big data and Hadoop introduce the tutorial of how to get top N words frequency count using Big Data Hadoop MapReduce paradigm with developer’s assistance.
 You can try your hands on the code shared in this post and feedback your experience later.

-We are introducing how to get top N words count from different articals and sort them accordingly using hadoop MapReduce paradigm.
+We are introducing how to get top N words count from different articles and sort them accordingly using hadoop MapReduce paradigm.

-We have N number of articals in text format and we are interested in finding word frequency and also want to sort them accordingly so that we can find that which words are most occuring among all those files.
+We have N number of articles in text format and we are interested in finding word frequency and also want to sort them accordingly so that we can find which words are most occurring among all those files.

 I have tested the code in following environment